The Technology, Media and Telecommunications Review: Spain

 8 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016.

 9 Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union.

-11 Royal Decree Law 8/2020 of 17 March establishing extraordinary urgent measures to fight the economic and social impact of covid-19, as modified by Royal Decree Law 11/2020 of 31 March establishing complementary urgent social and economic measures to fight covid-19.
+12 Royal Decree-Law 8/2020 of 17 March establishing extraordinary urgent measures to address the economic and social impact of the covid-19, as modified by Royal Decree Law 11/2020 of 31 March establishing complementary urgent social and economic measures to address the covid-19 pandemic.

-12 That is, a direct or indirect holding of 5 per cent of the share capital or 30 per cent of the voting rights, or a lower percentage if such percentage is to be used to appoint, within 24 months following the acquisition, a number of members to the board of directors representing more than half of the total.
+15 That is, a direct or indirect holding of 5per cent of the share capital or 30 per cent of the voting rights, or a lower percentage if such percentage is to be used to appoint, within 24 months following the acquisition, a number of members to the board of directors representing more than half of the total.

 16 This initiative is framed in the 2021 National Strategy to promote 5G technology.